d-bl/gw-lace-to-gf/docs/index.md

 ### N5

-  The sort links after N5 lead to sets of pair diagrams.
+  The short links after N5 lead to sets of pair diagrams.
 Each pattern in such a set can be morphed into the others by nudging pins.
   Only four of these links ([c],[t],[k],[v]) cover more than a third of the grounds in the table, a ratio that illustrates how many variations can be made by changing stitches or nudging pin positions.